-Katelyn Friel, Manager of Marketing & Communications at Wescott, emphasizes it’s important to look beyond your specific advisor and ask about certifications and capabilities firmwide.
+Alexander J. Rawdin, CFP®, Business Development Officer at Wescott, emphasizes the importance of looking beyond your specific advisor and asking about certifications and capabilities firmwide.

-“No single advisor will have all of these specialties and certifications,” Friel says.
-“Ultimately, you’re looking for an advisor certified to handle your most pressing needs who can refer you to other experts within their practice, or firm, should the case arise – just like a physician.”
+“No single advisor will have all of these specialties and certifications,” Rawdin says.
+“Ultimately, you’re looking for an advisor certified to handle your most pressing needs who can also refer you to other experts within their practice, or firm, should the need arise – just like a physician.”

 As an adult, you wouldn’t use a pediatrician as your primary care doctor.
 Similarly, you shouldn’t choose an advisor who doesn’t specialize in working with clients who have comparable financial and personal goals and needs.

 Different advisors target clients based on a range of factors.
 Often, the most important factor to consider is the amount of wealth they typically manage for clients.
 Your advisor should have a deep understanding of how to handle your level of assets.

 “The best way to determine if an advisor is a good fit is to ask them to describe their typical client,” Rawdin says.
 “No two clients are exactly alike; their focus should match your financial profile and priorities.”